 However, these programs do not necessarily address the root causes of violence, which can often be found in structural inequality across our various systems including health care, education, housing, and the economy.
 By making targeted investments into the communities that have been most harmed by violence, New York City can begin to address some of these systemic harms.

-Other cities already are beginning to move in this direction: Los Angeles recently passed Measure J, which requires allocation of 10% of unrestricted county funds to non-law enforcement initiatives for racial justice and community development; Los Angeles committed to reinvesting $150 million of savings from the LAPD in Black communities.
-Asheville, NC passed a reparations bill focused on increasing minority homeownership, growing generational wealth, and closing gaps in other areas.
+Other cities already are beginning to move in this direction: Los Angeles recently passed Measure J, which requires allocation of 10% of unrestricted county funds to non-law enforcement initiatives for racial justice and community development.
+Los Angeles also committed to reinvesting $150 million of savings from the LAPD towards Black communities.
+Asheville, NC, passed a reparations bill focused on increasing minority homeownership, growing generational wealth, and closing gaps in other areas.
 And, in Colorado, state and community-based organizations have taken money out of the corrections system and invested it into local communities.

-Focus resources on meeting resident’s needs in NYCHA developments
+Focus resources on meeting resident’s needs in New York City Housing Authority (NYCHA) developments

 Established in 2014, the Mayor’s Action Plan is an approach to violence reduction focused on the 15 public housing complexes where violent crime is highest.
 It creates an NYPD-resident-agency collaboration aimed at addressing underlying causes of crime and actively engaging the community on public safety needs.
 These efforts can include physical investments in public spaces and infrastructure, as well as investment in opportunities for employment, mentorship, and healthy lifestyles.